 You won’t need to worry about cleaning up after them…All members of our team will leave the stage and dressing rooms as clean and tidy as they found them!

-Ideal stage size: 6m wide x 4m deep for a 4pc line up using Video Projection - with a 1m space between the front of the stage and the edge of the dancefloor to allow for lighting stands, speakers... preferably barriers between the dancefloor and the stage
+1m space between the front of the stage and the edge of the dancefloor to allow for lighting stands, speakers... preferably barriers between the dancefloor and the stage

-However, it really all depends on the line up you choose, how much PA and lighting is required.
-No drums and the use of a smaller lighting rig or the use of in-house means any of our shows can fit into a much smaller space.
-Having Dancers will require more space.
+However, it really all depends on the line up you choose, use of in-house PA/Lighting.... means any of our shows can fit into a much smaller space.

 We ask that you provide the following: